How to Copy USB to USB in Windows 11/10 [with Boot Files]

 3. In Windows 8/10, right-click the ISO file and select Burn Disc Image, then follow the on-screen instructions to finish the rest of steps.
 In Windows 7, you could consider using a ISO burner as instead.

 4. After that, restart your computer, press F2 or ESC to enter BIOS screen, select the Boot tab and use “+” to move the flash drive to the first place, then press F10 to save the changes.
 Later, it will go to the Windows Setup screen automatically.
 If not, the drive is not bootable or something goes wrong.

 The way to copy USB to USB can be pretty easy with the help of AOMEI Backupper.
 Actually, as one powerful backup & cloning utility, it is highly recommended to keep AOMEI Backupper installed after cloning.

-To be specific, with the software, you can clone hard drive to SSD to gain better experience, scheduled copy operating system to USB flash drive for protection, or use 3-2-1 backup strategy to save disk space while keeping backup images up-to-date.
-Go for it to enjoy more.
+With the software, you can duplicate a hard drive or USB drive and make the copy bootable, copy Windows 10 to USB drive, or adopt the 3-2-1 backup strategy to save disk space while keeping backup images up-to-date.